 SECRETARY OF STATE ISSUES REMINDER OF PUBLIC ELECTION EQUIPMENT TESTING

-TOPEKA – Secretary of State Scott Schwab today reminded the public that testing of tabulating equipment will soon take place in all 105 counties in Kansas.
-Tabulators must be successfully tested before they can be used to count any ballots in the November 8 general election.
+TOPEKA – Secretary of State Scott Schwab today issued a reminder to the public that accuracy testing of tabulating equipment will soon take place in all 105 counties in Kansas.
+Tabulators must be successfully tested before they may be used to count any ballots in the August 2 primary election.

-Under Kansas law, tabulating equipment must be tested before and after each election, known as “logic and accuracy testing.”
+Under Kansas law, tabulating equipment must be tested before and after the election, known as “logic and accuracy testing.”
 The purpose of testing is to ensure the tabulating equipment is counting ballots properly.
 During the testing, both proper and improper ballots are submitted through the tabulator to ensure the counting is accurate.
+Testing is open to the public.
+Kansans wishing to observe testing should contact their county election office.

-“This testing is an additional step to assure voters that their vote is captured accurately and securely,” said Secretary Schwab.
-“I encourage Kansans to take advantage of this opportunity and observe the process.”
+“This testing is an additional step to provide voters with assurance their vote is captured accurately and securely,” said Secretary Schwab.
+“I encourage Kansans to observe this process.”